Analysis shows up to an 80% commonality between GWO members' existing blade repair training programmes in terms of basic safety and skills.

 "There is a genuine demand for this type of training standard, given both the maturity of turbines and the rapid increase in their scale.
 Our analysis from the working group shows up to an 80% commonality between GWO members' existing blade repair training programmes in terms of basic safety and skills so it will support our goal of standardising generic training and allowing employers to recognise the certifications of technicians trained according to a GWO standard.

-The training vwill be pilot tested during the period beginning 21 January - 15 February 2019, at three sites; one in the United States of America, a second in the United Kingdom and finally in Germany.
+The training will be pilot tested during the period beginning 21 January - 1 February 2019, at two sites in the United Kingdom and Germany.

 "We are very pleased to have some expert partners ready to test the standard," adds Jakob.
 "The principal factors put to the test will be timings; Can learning objectives and enabling objectives be achieved within the timings of the draft standard?
 By testing with three independent facilities in three different countries we will have an excellent reference to refine the standard béfore launching on April 1 2019."

 Having developed the standard, the working group and GWO membership are keen to remind industry practitioners that all GWO training can be merited against similar training.